Approximation Algorithm (3): Set Cover

 How about the average of the solution?
 First of all, let’s define $p(x_j)$ as the probability of “$x_j$ is included in the solution”.
 Then, $p(x_j)$ $=$ $1 - (1-x_j)^{c \operatorname{ln} n}$.
 Which makes $p(x_j)’$ $=$ $(c \operatorname{ln} n)(1 - (1-x_j)^{(c \operatorname{ln} n) - 1})$ $\le$ $c \operatorname{ln} n$.
 Which also makes $p(x_j)$ $\le$ $(c \operatorname{ln} n) x_j$.
 As a result, $E[\sum\limits_{j=1}^m w_j X_j]$ $=$ $\sum\limits_{j=1}^m w_j Pr[X_j = 1]$ $\le$ $\sum_{j=1}^m w_j (c \operatorname{ln} n) x_j$ $=$ $(c \operatorname{ln} n)\sum_{j=1}^m w_j x_j$ $\le$ $(c \operatorname{ln} n) OPT$

-This is a summary of approximation algorithm for $\operatorname{SET COVER}$.
-We will see some other techniques with some examples.
+This concludes the summary of approximation algorithms for $\operatorname{SET COVER}$.
+The next posts will explore other techniques with additional examples.

 Reference :David P. Williamson and David B. Shmoys, The Design of Approximation Algorithms